When you are thinking about working from home and making money online, what do you think about?

 There are various training courses that you can take if you are serious about becoming a proofreader and working from home, such as Proofread Anywhere.

-The course will give you: 40+ lessons in 8 modules, 8 grammar-specific worksheets, bonus-resource guides for all kinds of markets, and 40+ real-life example jobs.
+The General Proofreading course will give you 40+ lessons in 8 modules, 10 grammar and punctuation-specific worksheets, bonus resource guides for all kinds of markets, and 40+ real-life example jobs.

 How to Qualify to Be a Proofreader